samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-09-maybe-im-growing-as-a-person.md

 ---
 title: Maybe I'm Growing As a Person
-date: '2024-09-09T16:42'
+date: 2024-09-09T16:42
-summary: >-
-  I'm content with my current Apple devices and feel no urge to upgrade after today's iPhone event.
-tags: []
+summary: I'm feeling a strange sense of contentedness.
-published: false
+published: true
 ---
 The iPhone event happened today.
 For the first time in a long time, I feel nearly no desire to buy any of the products they announced.